 1963 – 1974

-In 1962, Scotiabank began to develop the Asian market – primarily the Japanese one.
-To show his global presence in the world, he placed a stylized image of a globe on the logo.
+In 1962, Scotiabank began to develop the Asian market—primarily the Japanese one.
+He placed a stylized globe image on the logo to show his global presence.
 The light blue globe was streaked with parallels and meridians.
 At the same time, a white arrow was inside it, directed from the left side to the center.
-This symbol was often supplemented by the brand name and separated the words “Scotia” and “BANK,” written in different fonts, as on the emblem of 1961.
+The brand name often supplemented this symbol, and the words “Scotia” and “BANK” were separated in different fonts, as on the 1961 emblem.

 1974 – 1998

 In 1975, the financial institution changed its name to Scotiabank to make the brand international.
-Simultaneously, a logo appeared with this word and the iconic icon in the form of a stylized “S.” In front of the letter, there was a globe – a symbol of the fact that the multinational company has covered the whole world with its network of branches.
+Simultaneously, a logo appeared with this word and the iconic icon as a stylized “S.” In front of the letter was a globe—a symbol of the multinational company’s coverage of the world with its network of branches.
 The primary color was red, and the secondary color was white.

 Interesting fact!
 The company held a competition among its employees for the best logo for the company.
 As a result, Henry (Hank) Hiroyuki Sagara became the winner.
 The stylish S symbol invented by him until this time serves as the basis for the company logo.